New Zealand at the FIFA World Cup

+New Zealand has appeared in the FIFA World Cup three times, in 1982, 2010 and 2026.
+The men's national team, known as the All Whites, became the first Oceania Football Confederation member to reach the finals when it qualified for the 1982 tournament in Spain.
+At the 2010 finals in South Africa the team drew all three group matches and was the only nation to remain unbeaten, although it did not reach the knockout stage.
+The team returned at the 2026 finals in North America after taking the OFC's first direct qualifying place.

 New Zealand's opening matches were during the 1970 AFC/OFC qualifiers losing away to Israel 4–0 and 2–0, and eliminated.
 For the 1974 AFC/OFC qualification they drew three matches and finished bottom of the group behind Australia, Iraq and Indonesia.
-With an opening 6–0 win against Taiwan, they finished behind Australia in the 1978 AFC/OFC qualification matches.
-In the 1982 AFC/OFC qualification they topped the first round group, ahead of Australia, then finished behind Kuiwait in the final round, before defeating China 2–1 to qualify for the 1982 World Cup final tournament.
+In the 1978 AFC/OFC qualification matches, with an opening 6–0 win against Taiwan, they finished behind Australia.
+In the 1982 AFC/OFC qualification they topped the first round group, ahead of Australia, then finished behind Kuwait in the final round, before defeating China 2–1 to qualify for the 1982 World Cup final tournament.
 In the group stage New Zealand lost their opening match 5–2 to Scotland, then lost to the Soviet Union 3–0 and Brazil 4–0, exiting the tournament.

-For both the 1986 and 1990 OFC qualifying groups they finished third behind Australia and Israel.
+For both the 1986 and 1990 OFC qualifying groups, New Zealand finished third behind Australia and Israel.
 (Note: Israel and Taiwan both competed with OFC for political reasons in 1986 and 1990) With an expanded OFC competition from 1994 onwards, New Zealand topped their group ahead of Fiji but in the second round they were defeated by Australia 4–0 in aggregate.
 In the 1998 qualification edition they finished ahead of Fiji, and then lost 5–0 in aggregate to Australia.
 With four out of four wins in the group stage for the 2002 OFC qualifiers, Australia defeated New Zealand 6–1 in aggregate in the second round.
 With losses to Australia and Vanuatu, New Zealand did not advance from the first round in the 2006 qualification edition.